microsoft/XmlNotepad/readme.md

 1. [ClickOnce® installer](https://lovettsoftwarestorage.blob.core.windows.net/downloads/XmlNotepad/XmlNotepad.application) - this is the most convenient, install it directly from the web browser.
 2. [Standalone downloadable installer](https://lovettsoftwarestorage.blob.core.windows.net/downloads/XmlNotepad/XmlNotepadSetup.zip) if you need something that works offline.
 Just download the zip file, copy it to the machine you want to install it on, unzip the file on that machine and run `XmlNotepadSetup.msi`.
-3. [Windows MSIX installer](https://lovettsoftwarestorage.blob.core.windows.net/downloads/XmlNotepad.Net/index.html) if you need a trusted Windows installer.
+3. [Windows MSIX installer](https://github.com/microsoft/XmlNotepad/releases) is included in each github release under the expandable "Assets" heading in case you need a trusted Windows installer.
-4. You can also use [WinGet](https://winget.run/pkg/Microsoft/XMLNotepad) as follows: `winget install XmlNotepad`
+4. You can also use [WinGet](https://winget.run/pkg/Microsoft/XMLNotepad) as follows: `winget install XmlNotepad` - but this is a bit behind right now due to problems updating the winget repo.

 [![image](docs/assets/images/help.png)](https://youtu.be/bmchxiu_oV0)